dmaillard/David-Maillard/services/business-support.md

 So whether it be a simple question like how to add a page, a marketing question on how to get more traffic, or a technical question about the latest Google update, we’re here to hold your hand.
 And we won’t sting you for the privilege.

-You can literally call us 20 times a day and you’ll never get a bill!
+You can literally email us 20 times a day and you’ll never get a bill!
 Now that’s peace of mind.

 [Get Unlimited Business Support Today](https://dmaillard.com/contact).